 When you have removed all of the skins, blot the almonds on paper towels and place on to a rimmed baking sheet into a warm but not hot oven.
 You can preheat to 200F and then turn off the oven while skinning the almonds and it should be about right.
 Leave them in there while cooking the sugar syrup.
 They should be warm when you begin to grind them.

-Place the sugar, water and golden syrup into a heavy bottomed saucepan over medium heat and cook without stirring until the mixture reaches 235F* which is between a thread and soft ball stage.
-Remove from the heat and stir in the almond extract.
+Place the sugar, water and golden syrup into a heavy bottomed saucepan over medium heat, stir to dissolve the sugar and then cook without stirring until the mixture reaches 235F which is between a thread and soft ball stage.
+(Remember to calibrate your thermometer particularly if you live at a high elevation and then use the adjusted temperature.
+My thermometer boils at 204F so I increase the temperature by eight degrees to 243F.
+Get it, got it, good? ) Remove from the heat and stir in the almond extract.

 Grind the almonds in your food processor fitted with the metal blade.
-It may be necessary depending on the size of your bowl to do this in batches.
+Do this in batches so that you get finely ground almonds without making almond butter.
+If the mass starts to clump let it rest for a minute, you don’t want the almonds releasing all of their oils because that will turn them into almond butter and not ground almonds.
 Pulse them until the texture is fine and smooth- you can add a tiny bit of water if necessary to loosen the grind up a bit -but only a little and only if absolutely necessary.
 Once the almonds are ground finely, pour the sugar syrup in a slow steady stream while the processor is going.
 Process until all is uniform.

 Place two sheets of plastic wrap flat on to your counter or work surface and remove the paste from the work bowl onto them.
 Wrap the paste tightly in the wrap and store in the refrigerator until you are ready to use it.